International Tax Conference

 Michael D. Melrose

-Michael Melrose is an associate in the Miami office and is a member of the Firm's Tax and Wealth Management Practice Groups.
-He frequently advises high net worth individuals, family offices, trust companies as well as US and foreign-based multinational corporations in relation to a variety of US and cross-border international tax, trust, and estate planning issues.
-Mr. Melrose received both his J...Read more about Michael D. Melrose here
+Michael D. Melrose is a member of the Firm's tax and wealth management groups.
+Michael frequentlyadvises high net worth US and foreign individuals, family offices, trust companies as well as US andforeign-based multinational corporations in relation to a variety of US and cross-border business relatedissues and international tax, trust, and succession planning issuesRead more about Michael D. Melrose here

 Fred F Murray, CPA,Esq.,JDRead more about Fred F Murray here